jbaumbach/FanFavoriteDesigns/README.md

 * Sending the plotter file to the cutting machine
 * Printing shipping labels

-I put the stickers on ebay as a test to see if people would like them.
-It turns out, they did!
-They sold quite well and I got 100% positive feedback from buyers.

-But, as it turns out, getting licensing from the major pro leagues is very difficult.
-Actually, pretty close to impossible.
-As a result, sadly, this company was DOA.
-So, RIP FanFavoriteDesigns!

-This is the source code of the backoffice application.
+This is the source code of the backoffice application that does all these things.
 It may be helpful for someone someday.

 Screenshots